Football Insider

 MORE FOOTBALL INSIDER STORIES

-Everton’s former chief Wyness – who served as CEO at Goodison Park between 2004 and 2009 and now runs a football consultancy advising elite clubs – is not predicting Spurs to pick up any points against Sunderland.
+Everton’s former chief Keith Wyness – who served as CEO at Goodison Park between 2004 and 2009 and now runs a football consultancy advising elite clubs – says he does “feel sorry” for Spurs, but that West Ham are currently showing more fight to stay in the Premier League.

-Former Manchester City financial advisor Stefan Borson told Football Insider that Spurs’ owners would have to put their hands in their pockets to cover the losses.
+Former Manchester City financial advisor Stefan Borson told Football Insider that Spurs would also not be guaranteed Championship promotion at the first attempt.

 Don’t Miss a Beat: Your Tottenham Hotspur Insider Access